Dealerdirect/guides/protocols/development-process/work-approach-checklist.md

 ### 9. **Can a high-level description be created❔**

-Once all relevant deliverables have been added to story ticket, work on the issue can be planned.
+Once all relevant deliverables have been added to the story ticket, work on the issue can be planned.

 _Responsibility of_: <span class="role role-product-owner">Product Owner</span>